Roads, Highways Closures

 - an event organised on a commercial basis.

 The closure is for a limited period of time but may require a diversion for local traffic, although emergency vehicles may still be able to access the street if required.
-This needs to be advertised in the event location, on the Carlisle City Council website AND in the local press.
+This needs to be advertised in the event location, on this website AND in the local press.
 There will be a charge of £800 for this type of closure.

 These applications must be submitted no later than 6 weeks before the event.
 The fee must be paid before the application is processed.

-If the closure is for a major arterial route or classified road or there is no emergency access or if a diversion is essential then more time will be required as the City Council has to liaise with Cumbria County Council as the Highway Authority.
-Alternatively applications for this type of closure could be submitted directly to the County Council.
+If the closure is for a major arterial route or classified road or there is no emergency access or if a diversion is essential then more time will be required.
+Alternatively applications for this type of closure could be submitted directly to Cumberland Council.
 The charge for this type of closure will be at least £800 and will take significantly more than 6 weeks.